smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/Logs/List-Log-Files.md

 - SMAApiAgentNetcom

+- SMALsamDataRetriever - The Data Retriever Log captures information related to the requests from the Job Output Retrieval System (JORS).

 - NotifyHandler (also referred to as ENS) - The ENS Log or the SMANotifyHandler.log records all information relating to notification processing.

-- Start Time Calculator - The Start Time Calculator will log any recalculated start times for active jobs.
+- StartTimeCalculator - The Start Time Calculator will log any recalculated start times for active jobs.

 - SMABIRTProcessor.log - Includes information related to general program errors in the SMA Processor handler.